Baashha

-During the making of Annaamalai (1992), Rajinikanth and Krissna discussed a scene from the former's Hindi film Hum (1991) which was not filmed.
-The story of Baashha was adapted from that scene along with that film's core plot and key elements.
+During the making of Annaamalai (1992), Rajinikanth and Krissna discussed a scene from the former's Hindi film Hum (1991), which was not filmed.
+The story of Baashha and the film's core plot were adapted from that scene.
 Principal photography began in August 1994 and was completed in less than five months.
 P. S. Prakash was the cinematographer, and it was edited by Ganesh Kumar.
-The dialogues were written by Balakumaran.
-The music was composed by Deva and lyrics were written by Vairamuthu.
+The dialogues were scripted by Balakumaran.
+The music was composed by Deva and the lyrics were penned by Vairamuthu.

-Baashha was released on 12 January 1995 to positive feedback and became one of the most successful films and in the career of Rajinikanth, running for nearly 15 months in theatres.
+Baashha was released on 12 January 1995 with positive feedback and became one of the most successful films in Rajinikanth's career, running for nearly 15 months in theatres.
 Rajinikanth won the Filmfans Association Award and the Cinema Express Award for Best Actor for his performance.
 The film was remade in Kannada as Kotigobba (2001).
-A digitally restored version of the film was released on 3 March 2017.
+A digitally restored version of the film was released on 3 March 2017, and a remastered version was released on 18 July 2025.